Soehrensia huascha after I brought it home on 9-21-18, #510-3.

 Soehrensia huascha on 11-29-18, #534-11.

 November 29 was a nice spring-like day so I took the cactus outside for a photoshoot.
-I was working on a new post comparing the different cactus in my collection.
+I was working on a new post comparing the different cacti in my collection.
 The six plants I put in this pot are all doing well.
 The largest plant in the center measures approximately 3″ tall x 2 3/4″ wide.

 Soehrensia huascha is an upright or sprawling basally branching cactus that can grow up to 36″ tall.
 They are known for their beautiful flowers that grow about 4″ long and grow on top of the plant.
 Flowers can be yellow, orange, and red.